dsccovenantuniversity/Chimoney-SDK-Challenge-Covenant-University/README.md

 ## About The Project

 Currently the Chimoney API has Flutter, Python, PHP-Laravel, and Javascript SDKs.
-In order to enhance our documentation and make the integration with the Chimoney API we need more SDKs in other languages such as Golang, Java, C#, and Dart.
+In order to enhance our documentation and make the integration with the Chimoney API easier for developers we need more SDKs in other languages such as Golang, Java, C#, and Dart.
 This is an open source project that focuses on collaboration while developing more SDKs for the Chimoney API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>